epam/edp-install/docs/operator-guide/install-keycloak.md

       kubectl create namespace security

-  !!! note
+  !!!
+Note
-      If you use OpenShift, apply the `SecurityContextConstraints` resource.
-Change the namespace under `users`, if required.
+      On the OpenShift platform, apply the `SecurityContextConstraints` resource.
+Change the namespace in the `users` section if required.

   <details>
   <summary><b>View: keycloak-scc.yaml</b></summary>